9QIX/aws-jenkins-via-docker-pipeline/README.md

 ![Step 11.2:](./documentation/16.png)
 ---

-## Now, let us create a Pipeline and connect it GitHub.
+## Now, let us create a Pipeline and connect it to GitHub.

 ## Step 12: From your Dashboard, select New Item and create a new Pipeline.
 ![Step 12:](./documentation/17.png)